AliNisarAhmed/my-notes/OOP Design Patterns/Design Pattern Summaries.md

 Adapter is a structural design pattern that allows objects with incompatible interfaces to collaborate.

+This allows incomatible classes to work together by converting the interface of one class into another.

+This of it as a sort of translator, when two heads of states who don't speak a common language meet, usually an interpreter sits b/w the two and translates the conversation, thus enabling communication.

+If you have 2 apps, with one output XML with the other requiring JSON, then we'll need an adapter b/w the two to make them work seamlessly.

 ## Bridge

 Bridge is a structural design pattern that lets you split a large class or a set of closely related classes into two separate